 - Doing a "Get to Know Your Camera" event after Christmas

 Even if they aren't events that your club can be an official part of, they can still identify photo ops like

 - Polar Bear Dives

 - Free Concerts

-Don't be afraid to make up your own positions for your club if they are necessary, and have someone willing to fill that spot.
-Having a number of people in your group, each with their own responsibilities, is a great way to make sure your club stays active and viable!
+Don't be afraid to make up your own positions for your club if they are necessary and have someone willing to fill that spot.
+Having a number of people in your group, each with their own responsibilities, is a terrific way to make sure your club stays active and viable!